openzipkin/pyramid_zipkin-example/README.md

 Once the services are started, open http://localhost:8081/
 * This will call the backend (http://localhost:9000/api) and show the result, which defaults to a formatted date.

-Next, you can view traces that went through the frontend via http://localhost:9411/?serviceName=frontend
+Now, you can view traces that went through the frontend via http://localhost:9411/?serviceName=frontend
 * This is a locally run zipkin service which keeps traces in memory